telefonicaid/fiware-cosmos-ambari/README.rst

 This is the private fork of Ambari maintained by Cosmos to apply a (small) set of patches to the vanilla distribution.

+You can check the differences between cosmos-ambari and the original ambari repo by using git diff:

+    git remote add ambari https://github.com/apache/ambari
+    git fetch ambari
+    git diff origin/<branch> ambari/trunk

 ----------
 Build RPMs
 ----------